 Several levees on the border of the Everglades have been repurposed as biking and hiking trails.
 Few are paved.
 They are generally hard-packed shell rock that skinny tires can handle, but are perhaps safer on fat tires.

 Our levee trails often run along massive highways, so that the drone of traffic is ever present and the road is part of the view.
 They frequently have minimal and unchanging scenery – vast fields of sawgrass – and only so-so wildlife sightings.
-They lack any shade and can be brutal in the heat.
+Just to be clear: They all lack any shade and can be brutal in the heat.

 But these trails have no vehicle traffic, few bicyclists and, on the right day, can be a fun challenge, with the occasional surprise the natural world likes to present.